pfdubois/BridgeBidding/source/CompetingNT.rst

 =======================

 The main thing is not to just sit there and say nothing whenever an opponent opens 1N.
-Your opponents are driving a highly-tuned sports car when they get their 1N thing going.
+Your opponents are driving a highly-tuned sports car when they get their 1N system going.
 They are going to get to the right place unless you bother them.

 The reason that there are all these conventions I'm about to mention is that